Mickyleitor/meshtastic_watcher/README.md

 ## Hardware

-* MCU; `MSP430G2553` by default; portable to similar MSP430s.
+- MCU; `MSP430G2553` by default; portable to similar MSP430s.
-* Power; 1.8–3.6 V; use a low-IQ regulator if needed.
+- Power; 1.8–3.6 V; use a low-IQ regulator if needed.
-* Connections:
+- Connections:

-  * **P1.0** → Meshtastic button GPIO; the target must provide a pull-up; add a 220–1 kΩ series resistor if desired.
+  - **PULSE_PIN_BIT** → Meshtastic button GPIO; the target must provide a pull-up; add a 220–1 kΩ series resistor if desired.
-  * **GND** → common ground with the Meshtastic node.
+  - **GND** → common ground with the Meshtastic node.
-* If the Meshtastic input must be **open-drain**, this firmware already idles Hi-Z; if strict open-drain is required at all times, a small NPN or MOSFET works as a buffer.
+- If the Meshtastic input must be **open-drain**, this firmware already idles Hi-Z; if strict open-drain is required at all times, a small NPN or MOSFET works as a buffer.

 ---